-Tavi is a graduate from Wilton High School and is the daughter of Earl and Mary Hirchert of Wilton.
-She is attending North Dakota State University (NDSU) and majoring in pharmacy.
+Tavi is a graduate from Wilton High School and is the daughter of Earl and Mary Hirchert of Wilston.
+She is attending NDSU and majoring in pharmacy.
 Her goal is to become a pediatric pharmacist.
-She was the class valedictorian and active in golf, basketball, track, FFA, Family, Career and Community Leaders of America and National Honor Society.
+She was valedictorian, active in golf, basketball, track, FFA, FCCLA, National Honors Society.